Frequently Asked Question

 Some individuals choose to use breathalysers to determine whether or not it is safe for them to drive.
 All Breathalysers NZ breathalysers are for the purposes of indicative testing only.
 They cannot dispute the results of an official test and they cannot be used as evidence in a court of law.
 Neither the manufacturer, distributor or retailer will be held responsible for inappropriate use of any of Breathalysers NZ products.

-In order to use the BACtrack Mobile or Vio you will need to download the BACtrack app from the App Store or Google play onto your smartphone.
+To use the BACtrack Mobile, you will need to download the BACtrack app from the App Store, or Google Play onto your smartphone.
 You can find it by searching “BACtrack”.

-Note: The best way to use The BACtrack Mobile or Vio each time is to open the app first and then turn on the device.
+Note: The best way to use The BACtrack Mobile each time is to open the app first and then turn on the device.

 From 1 December 2014 the alcohol limit for drivers aged 20 years and over lowered from 400mcg of alcohol per litre of breath to 250mcg.
 The blood alcohol limit lowered from 80mg of alcohol per 100ml of blood (0.08), to 50mg (0.05).
 Under 20 year olds cannot have any alcohol present when driving.